Please note that Tokbox is now called Vonage. You can still access the legacy TokBox site here: https://tokbox.com/account/user/signup

 - Go to Projects from the side bar then > select your project from the list

 - Copy and paste the API key and secret into an email to firstname.lastname@example.org so that we can apply this to your bidlogix account.

 We recommend that you test your outgoing connection using TokBox's testing facility.
 Using the computer with the microphone and camera you intend to use for webcasting, click this link and follow the instructions to test your feed: https://tokbox.com/developer/tools/precall/.

-We highly recommend you email TokBox to request they set your minimum broadcasting bitrate to 300kbps.
+We highly recommend you email TokBox to request they set your minimum broadcasting bitrate to 300kbps and that Simulcast is enabled.
 This will prevent the quality of the feed being reduced if any subscribers join that have a poor connection.